Cameron McIntyre, PhD – Principal Investigator

 Anneke is a PhD candidate in Biomedical Engineering from the Netherlands.
 She graduated from Delft University of Technology with a BS in Mechanical Engineering and an MS in Biomedical Engineering.
 Her research focuses on optimizing the therapeutic benefits of subthalamic DBS while minimizing DBS-induced side effects in patients with Parkinson’s disease.
 Her current project will couple fiber tractography with electric field modeling to identify inadvertently stimulated neural pathways resulting in dysarthria.

-Kabi is a 6th year MD/PhD candidate in Biomedical Engineering from Salt Lake City, UT.
+Kabi is a postdoctoral fellow from Salt Lake City, UT.
 He graduated from Johns Hopkins with a BS in Biomedical Engineering and the University of Utah with a MS in Bioengineering.
-His dissertation project involves developing software tools to understand how stimulation activates white matter pathways in the brain.
+He earned his Ph.D at Case Western Reserve University.
+His work involves developing software tools to understand how stimulation activates white matter pathways in the brain.
 The ultimate goal is to enhance our understanding of the specific pathways responsible for therapeutic benefit from DBS.

 Notable Lab Alumni